CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab11.md

 ### Task 4: Write code for an agent app

+In this task, you’ll add imports, define a Semantic Kernel plugin (simulated email sender), create the agent definition and client, and implement the call flow to process expense data.
+By the end, the app will construct and run an agent that can invoke your custom function.

 >**Note**: As you add code, be sure to maintain the correct indentation.
 Use the existing comments as a guide, entering the new code at the same level of indentation.

 1. Enter the following command to edit the agent code file that has been provided: